Australia Indonesia Awards

 It is recommended that responses to these questions be drafted beforehand and then pasted into the nomination form.

-Nominations will be reviewed and finalists selected by an independent Selection Panel comprising Mr Bill Farmer a former Ambassador to Indonesia as Chairman, Ross Taylor, Noke Kiroyan, and 2 yet to be appointed.
+Nominations will be reviewed and finalists selected by an independent Selection Panel chaired by Mr Bill Farmer a former Ambassador to Indonesia.

 He currently serves as Vice Chairman of the Indonesian Chamber of Commerce & Industry (KADIN Indonesia), Chairman of the International Chamber of Commerce (ICC) – Indonesia, Trustee of the United States-Indonesia Society (USINDO), Vice Chairman of the Partnership for Governance Reform in Indonesia, member of the Council of Experts of the Indonesian Public Relations Association (PERHUMAS), Advisor to the Australia-Indonesia Partnership for Economic Governance (AIPEG) and National Chairman of the Indonesian Chapter of Junior Achievement Worldwide.
 He was previously involved with the APEC Business Advisory Council representing Indonesia, the Board of Trustees of the Bandung Institute of Technology, The Nature Conservancy, Indonesia Business Links and the Fulbright Program in Indonesia.
 He served three terms as President of the Indonesian-Australian Business Council (IABC) and is currently an Advisor to the board.